 As you do this, your mind will begin to wander.
 You may become distracted by sounds, or you will begin to have various thoughts come into your mind.
 Once you notice them, don’t try to push them away.
 Instead, gently bring your attention and awareness back to your Dog’s breath.
 Be gentle with yourself, and don’t try to force anything.
 Continue for a few minutes.

 After doing this for a little while, expand your awareness to include your own breath.
 Notice how your breath and your Dog’s breath have begun to synchronize a little.
-Don’t force anything, just allow the harmonious breathing to happen without judgements or criticism.
-Continue with this for a while until the both of you are feeling relaxed and calm.
+Don’t force anything, just allow the harmonious breathing to happen without judgment or criticism.
+Continue with this for a while until you both are feeling relaxed and calm.

 Now you are going to begin the Metta Bhavana together.
 Leave your hand on your Dog’s heart, and place your other hand over your own.
 Begin to say to your Dog, either softly out loud or to yourself: